 If you notice that your WIfi router is running slow and the internet speeds aren’t up to the mark, it might be because you are using the 2.4GHz band.
 You can change the band your wireless card will connect to in the future.
 It can be done in the advanced driver settings in the Device Manager.

-If you don’t wish your device to connect to the 2.4GHz band, you can disable the associated bands.
+You can disable the associated bands if you don’t want your device to connect to the 2.4GHz band.

 - Open Power Menu using Win + X, and then select Device Manager